FAQs about the Identity Protection Personal Identification Number (IP PIN)

 - Where is the IP PIN on my CP01A Notice?

-- Where do I enter the 6-digit IP PIN(s) on my tax return?
+- Where do I enter the IP PIN(s) on my tax return?

-- If I received an IP PIN but haven’t filed prior year returns, do I have to use the IP PIN that I received this year on the prior year returns when I file them?
+- Do I have to use the IP PIN I received this year if filing prior year returns this year?

 - Why did I receive an IP PIN?

-- If I choose to get an IP PIN, do I have to be a victim of identity theft?
+- If I participate in the IP PIN Pilot and choose to get an IP PIN, do I have to be a victim of identity theft?

 - I heard that taxpayers who filed a tax return last year with an address in Florida, Georgia or the District of Columbia could get an IP PIN to protect their tax account.
 How do I get an IP PIN if this applies to me?